jasonfilippou/agile-bank/README.md

 ### Authentication

-The API generates JWT tokens for authentication.
+The API generates JWT tokens for authentication, with the secret stored in `application.properties`.
 The provided POSTMAN collection shows an example of this.
-Register your user in the database by `POST`-ing the following JSON to the `/register`
+Register your user in the database by `POST`-ing the following JSON to the `/bankapi/register`
 endpoint:

 ```json